In the inverse PCR, the amplification of unknown flanking regions of DNA carried out using the known DNA sequence primers.

 1. Identification of know DNA region having flanking unknown DNA sequence:

 In the very first step, we have to identify the target.
 Inverse PCR is used for identification gene rearrangements, transposons and jumping gene studies.
-By identifying the known location near the unknown DNA region, design the primers complementary to the known DNA region.
+By identifying the known location near the unknown DNA region, design the primers complementary to the known DNA region helps to amplify the unknown region.

 In the next step, extract DNA using any of the DNA extraction methods listed below,